-Fiberglass meshes material that is used with fiberglass resin to make durable repairs on metal surfaces.
+Fibreglass meshes material that is used with fibreglass resin to make durable repairs on metal surfaces.
 Use sharp scissors to cut this material.
-Wear gloves when handling fiberglass, and use care when operating cutting tools.
+Wear gloves when handling fibreglass, and use care when operating cutting tools.

-Package contains fiberglass fabric and resin.
+Package contains fibreglass fabric and resin.
 Resin sets up fairly quickly so have everything ready before you spread it.
-Wear gloves when working with fiberglass products and work in a well-ventilated area when using resin.
+Wear gloves when working with fibreglass products and work in a well-ventilated area when using resin.

 Flexible mesh tape with a sticky surface for covering seams in wallboard prior to applying taping compound.
 Make certain that surfaces are clean and dry without any loose particles before applying the tape or it will not adhere well